Edna Manley College of the Visual and Performing Arts

-Edna Manley College of the Visual and Performing Arts, formerly Jamaica School of Art and Crafts, is an art school in Kingston, Jamaica.
+Edna Manley College of the Visual and Performing Arts, (formerly Jamaica School of Art and Crafts), is an art school in Kingston, Jamaica.
 In 1940, Edna Manley pioneered evening art classes at the Institute of Jamaica's Junior Centre but it was not until 1950 that the first formal arts school opened at the DaCosta Institute at 1 Central Avenue, Kingston Gardens.
 A number of leading Jamaican artists collaborated with Manley to open the first art school in Jamaica, including Albert Huie who became one of the tutors.
 64 paying students enrolled in the first year and due to unexpected interest expanded the school at 11 North Street.

 History

-Barrington Watson established a four-year Diploma curriculum to the teaching of Art when the country gained independence in 1962.
+Barrington Watson established a four-year diploma curriculum to the teaching of art when the country gained independence in 1962.
 By 1964-65 the college had 86 full-time and 84 part-time students.
+After being renamed in 1967 to the Jamaica School of Art, in 1976 the school was incorporated into the Cultural Training Centre and moved to its new facilities at 1 Arthur Wint Drive, expanding its scope to include art, music, dance, and drama governed by the Institute of Jamaica under the Ministry of Culture.

-After being renamed in 1967 to the Jamaica School of Art, in 1976 the school was incorporated into the Cultural Training Centre and moved to its new facilities at 1 Arthur Wint Drive, expanding its scope to include Art, Music, Dance, and Drama governed by the Institute of Jamaica under the Ministry of Culture.
+In 1977, Edna Manley and her son, Jamaican Prime Minister the Most Honourable Michael Manley toured and dedicated the school.